Proposed Papahānaumokuākea National Marine Sanctuary: FAQs

 Q: Will commercial fishing be allowed in the proposed sanctuary?

-A: No. Commercial fishing is prohibited in the entirety of Papahānaumokuākea Marine National Monument, including the Monument Expansion Area.
-The commercial fishing prohibition would not be changed by national marine sanctuary designation.
+A: No. Commercial fishing is prohibited in the entirety of Papahānaumokuākea Marine National Monument, including the Monument Expansion Area through Presidential Proclamations 8031 and 9478.
+The commercial fishing prohibition can not be changed by national marine sanctuary designation.

 Q. Will sustenance fishing be allowed in the proposed sanctuary?

-Sustenance fishing is a type of fishing in which all catch is consumed within Papahānaumokuākea, and that is incidental to a permitted activity.
-Sustenance fishing is currently the only form of fishing that may be allowed in the original Monument (0 - 50 nm).
+A: Sustenance fishing is a type of fishing in which all catch is consumed within Papahānaumokuākea, and that is incidental to a permitted activity.
+Sustenance fishing is currently the only form of fishing that may be allowed in the original Monument (0 - 50 nmi).
 This will not change under the proposed sanctuary designation.
-ONMS is proposing to also allow sustenance fishing as a term or condition of a permit in the area of the Monument Expansion Area (50 - 200 nmi).
+NOAA is proposing to also allow sustenance fishing as a term or condition of a permit in the Outer Sanctuary Zone (i.e., Monument Expansion Area, 50 - 200 nmi).

 Q: Aside from sustenance fishing, will other forms of non-commercial fishing be allowed in the proposed sanctuary?